PARGA, GREECE

 This thing was about the size of my thumb!😲

 That evening, we decided on a seafood menu.
-Souli is one of the best, however, it's not cheap.
+Souli is one of the best restaurants for seafood - however, it's not cheap.
 Because of this, you can usually get a table when most other places are full.

 I'd seen a blue crab linguine on the menu, and was intrigued.
 I have to say, it was divine!